samwell-ho/openpgp-ca/README.md

 Once Carol has obtained and verified the keys, she can import them into the group's OpenPGP CA instance.
-The CA will certify user keys (based on Carol's verfication), and based on these certifications, everyone else in the organization can rely on getting the correct keys without having to personally verify every single one.
+The CA will certify user keys (based on Carol's verification), and based on these certifications, everyone else in the organization can rely on getting the correct keys without having to personally verify every single one.
 Normally, users will only need to verify the CA's key.